AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-18-designing-for-google’s-covid-response-…-and-more-in-person-virtual-options.md

   For those who do not purchase an In-Person Attendance Add-On, the event will be streamed via Google Meet:

-  In order to participate fully, plan to join via the Google Meet app on a computer, tablet, or mobile device with enough bandwidth to support viewing video.
+  * In order to participate fully, plan to join via the Google Meet app on a computer, tablet, or mobile device with enough bandwidth to support viewing video.

   * Only those whose display name fully matches the name on our registration list will be admitted from the waiting room, to ensure only those who have registered for the event are able to attend — and to create space for intimate conversations.

   * This event will be recorded unless technical issues occur.
 The [recordings will be shared in the AIGA DC recordings archive](https://dc.aiga.org/introducing-the-aiga-dc-event-recordings-archive/) for AIGA members to rewatch or catch up on at a later date.
 If you’re not an AIGA Member, you can register for a membership on the [AIGA Membership website](https://www.aiga.org/membership-community/aiga-membership/).

   * We unfortunately won’t be able to collect questions ahead of time.

-Questions for the speaker can be asked live during the event through the chat during the Q&A portion of the event.
+  * Questions for the speaker can be asked live during the event through the chat during the Q&A portion of the event.

   You can find more about joining our virtual events, including how to connect, directions to troubleshoot, and information about our refund policy in our [FAQ.](/faq/)

   ## In-person safety guidance

-  In-person attendance will be at Google’s DC office:\
+  In-person attendance will be at Google’s DC office, for those who select an In-Person Add-On with their ticket:

-  25 Massachusetts Ave NW, 9th floor, “The White Space”
+  **25 Massachusetts Ave NW, 9th floor, “The White Space”**

   * All in-person attendees must provide proof of vaccination and collect a badge at the reception desk before being admitted.